 NCERT Solutions for Class 9 Social Science History Chapter 4 Forest Society and Colonialism are prepared by expert teachers.
 These solutions contain answers to all questions provided in History (India and the Contemporary World – I) textbook.
-Students can also download the PDF of NCERT Solutions for Class 9 History Chapter 4 for free.

 Question 1: Discuss how the changes in forest management in the colonial period affected the following groups of people: